 Help for children who were injured during or near the time of delivery

 When labor and delivery are not properly managed, a baby may develop brain bleeds or become severely oxygen deprived for other reasons.
 When a baby goes without sufficient oxygen for too long, permanent brain injury can occur.
 Babies can end up with cerebral palsy, hypoxic ischemic enecephalopathy (HIE), periventricular leukomalacia (PVL), intellectual and developmental disabilities, seizure disorders, and hydrocephalus.
 Babies can also become brain damaged if an infection in the mother is not properly managed and it travels to the baby’s brain at birth.
 Permanent brain damage in a baby can also occur if a baby’s blood sugar or bilirubin levels are not properly monitored and treated if abnormal after birth.

-For over 25 years, the award winning attorneys at Reiter & Walsh ABC Law Centers have been helping families nationwide affected by cerebral palsy and other birth injuries.
-Our nationally recognized attorneys have a track record of multi-million dollar verdicts and settlements that attest to their success.
+For over 25 years, the award winning attorneys at ABC Law Centers (Reiter & Walsh, P.C.) have been helping families nationwide affected by cerebral palsy and other birth injuries.
+Our nationally-recognized attorneys have a track record of multi-million dollar verdicts and settlements that attest to their success.
 If medical malpractice occurred, we will fight to obtain the compensation your child needs for lifelong therapy and treatment and a secure future.
-Email or call Reiter & Walsh today for a free consultation: 888-419-2229.
-Our firm doesn’t receive any fees until we win your case.
+Contact us today for a free consultation: Our firm doesn’t receive any fees unless we win your case.

 Contact our birth injury attorneys and legal nurses in any of the following ways with any questions you may have.
 We do not charge any fees for our legal processes unless we win!

 Free Case Review | Available 24/7 | No Fee Until We Win

 Phone (toll-free): 888-419-2229

 Press the Live Chat button on your browser